 a) The CCDF program serves children

 from 0

 (weeks/months/years)

 through 12

-years (under age 13). .
-Note: Do not include children incapable of self-care or under court supervision, who are reported below in (b) and (c).
+years (under age 13) Note: Do not include children incapable of self-care or under court supervision, who are reported below in (b) and (c).

-b) Does the Lead Agency allow CCDF-funded child care for children age 13 and above but below age 19 years who are physically and/or mentally incapable of selfcare?(658E(c)(3)(B), 658P(3))
+b) Does the Lead Agency allow CCDF-funded child care for children age 13 and above but below age 19 years who are physically and/or mentally incapable of self-care?(658E(c)(3)(B), 658P(3)) No Yes,

-Yes,

 and the upper age is 18

 (may not equal or exceed age 19).

-If yes, Provide the Lead Agency definition of physical and/or mental incapacity: The OEC's definition of physically and/or mentally incapable of self-care is: (a) a physical handicap or health impairment that causes chronic or acute health problems such as a heart condition, orthopedic impairment, tuberculosis, asthma, epilepsy, cerebral palsy, leukemia, or congenital abnormality that has been diagnosed by the physician; (b) an intellectual incapacity or spectrum disorder as diagnosed by a physician, pediatrician, or psychologist; and (c) a behavioral or emotional disturbance, maladjustment or developmental delay that causes the child to exhibit marked and inappropriate behaviors or characteristics over extended periods that has been diagnosed by a psychologist, psychiatrist, or other clinically trained or state certified mental health professional acting within his or her scope or practice.
+If yes, Provide the Lead Agency definition of physical and/or mental incapacity: The OEC's definition of physically and/or mentally incapable of self-care is: (a) a physical

+handicap or health impairment that causes chronic or acute health problems such as a heart condition, orthopedic impairment, tuberculosis, asthma, epilepsy, cerebral palsy, leukemia, or congenital abnormality that has been diagnosed by the physician; (b) an intellectual incapacity or spectrum disorder as diagnosed by a physician, pediatrician, or psychologist; and (c) a behavioral or emotional disturbance, maladjustment or developmental delay that causes the child to exhibit marked and inappropriate behaviors or characteristics over extended periods that has been diagnosed by a psychologist, psychiatrist, or other clinically trained or state certified mental health professional acting within his or her scope or practice.

-c) Does the Lead Agency allow CCDF-funded child care for children age 13 and above but below age 19 years who are under court supervision?
-(658P(3), 658E(c)(3)(B))
+c) Does the Lead Agency allow CCDF-funded child care for children age 13 and about below age 19 years who are under court supervision?
+(658P(3), 658E(c)(3)(B)) ve

-🖸 No.
+▼ No.

+☐ Yes

 and the upper age is

 (may not equal or exceed age 19)

-d) How does the Lead Agency define the following eligibility terms?
+d) How does the Lead Agency define the following eligibility terms?"residing with":

-"residing with":